Our In-House US Attorney, Waheedan Jariwalla, will be able to guide you through the process of registering your trade mark in America and Canada.

-The U.S. market is a lucrative one, and more and more businesses are seeking to take advantage of that by expanding across the ocean.
-Many overlook protecting their IP and find themselves embroiled in legal disputes further down the line.
+The US/Canadian market is a lucrative one, and more and more businesses are seeking to take advantage of that by expanding across the ocean.
+Many overlook the importance of protecting their IP and find themselves embroiled in legal disputes further down the line.
 This can be prevented with some great legal advice and necessary attention to detail.

 Our fees are transparent and our service is quick and efficient.
 We will work hard with you to ensure to the best of our ability that you achieve the end result you want.

-We advise all our clients to undertake a trademark search first.
-It could save you time and money in the long run, especially if your trademark (or one very similar) happens to already be registered in the U.S.
+We advise all our clients to undertake a trade mark search first.
+It could save you time and money in the long run, especially if your trade mark (or one very similar) happens to already be registered in the US/ Canada.

 Once you are happy to move forward, we will go ahead and file for registration of your mark.

-In the U.S., there are several “filing basis” that we can use when we file.
+In the US, there are several “filing bases” that we can use when we file.

-3) BASED ON A FOREIGN MARK – If you have an application or registration for the same mark in the UK or EU, and you or your company are based in the UK/EU, you can utilize this filing basis.
-All it means is that you will not be asked to submit proof of use of your trademark prior to registration.
+3) BASED ON A FOREIGN MARK – If you have an application or registration for the same mark in the UK or EU, and you or your company are based in the UK/EU, you can utilise this filing basis.
+All it means is that you will not be asked to submit proof of use of your trade mark prior to registration.
 If the application process is successful, your mark will automatically register.

-After filing, it will take about 3 months for your mark to be assigned to a USPTO examining attorney.
+After filing, it will take about three months for your mark to be assigned to a USPTO examining attorney.
 The attorney will then review your application and send us your “Examination Report”, if necessary.
 The Report will address any issues with the application.
 The attorney may want some clarification with regards to the goods or services.
-Or there may be an issue with regards to inherent registrability or a conflicting prior mark – for example.
+Or there may be an issue with regards to inherent registrability or a conflicting prior mark, for example.

 We would then address the issues raised in the Report for you.
 The only time additional fees will be incurred is if a conflicting prior mark is raised and you wanted us to draft and submit arguments on your behalf as to why you believe no conflict exists.

-Upon successful examination, your trademark will then be published in the USPTO’s official Trademark Gazette for a period of 30 days.
+Upon successful examination, your trade mark will then be published in the USPTO’s and Canadian Office, official Trade Mark Gazette for a period of 30 days.
 During this time, any third party can file an “opposition” against your mark if they believe there is a conflict.
-They can also file an “extension of time to oppose” which would then extend the 30 day opposition period.
+They can also file an “extension of time to oppose” which would then extend the 30-day opposition period.

 If no oppositions are filed during this time, your mark can now proceed to registration or with a Notice of Allowance!

 Every six months from the date of the Notice of Allowance you will have to file an “Extension of time to file a Statement of Use”, if you have not yet begun using the mark.
-You can file an Extension up to 5 times.
-After the fifth time, no more extensions are permitted and you must begin using the mark.
+You can file an Extension up to five times.
+After the fifth time, no more extensions are permitted, and you must begin using the mark.

 The filing of Extensions of Time and Statements of Use WILL incur additional legal and filing fees.

-1) Between the 5th and 6th year after registration, you must file a §8 Declaration of Continued Use.
-This is a sworn statement that the your mark is still in use in U.S. commerce.
+1) Between the fifth and sixth year after registration, you must file a §8 Declaration of Continued Use.
+This is a sworn statement that your mark is still in use in US Commerce.
 You must also submit a “specimen” showing how your mark is still being used.
 There are legal and filing fees associated with this filing.

-2) Between the 9th and 10th years after registration, another §8 Declaration of Continued Use and an Application for Renewal must be filed.
+2) Between the ninth and tenth years after registration, another §8 Declaration of Continued Use and an Application for Renewal must be filed.
 There are legal and filing fees associated with these filings.

 A §15 Declaration is a sworn statement claiming “incontestable” rights in the mark for the goods/services specified.
 An “incontestable” registration is conclusive evidence of the validity of the registered mark, of the registration of the mark, of the owner’s ownership of the mark and of the owner’s exclusive right to use the mark with the goods/services.
 The filing of a §15 Declaration is optional.
 An owner may choose to claim the benefits of incontestability by filing a §15 Declaration or may elect to retain the registration without those benefits.
 The term of the registration, for purpose of renewal, is not affected in either event.